Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_RGW_Health_Check_Fail.md

 Use this procedure to determine why the "rgw health check" failed and what needs to be fixed.

-## Prerequisites

-Anything to write here?
-Which node to run the commands on??

 ## Procedure

-In the key-value pair outputted by the goss test "Expected \< int \>: x", look at the value of 'x' (possible values are 1,2,3,4,5).
-Based on this, navigate to corresponding numbered item below for troubleshooting this issue.
+In the information outputted by the goss test, look at the value of 'x' in "Expected \< int \>: x" (possible values are 1,2,3,4,5).
+Based on the value, navigate to corresponding numbered item below for troubleshooting this issue.

 Optional: Manually run the rgw health check script to see descriptive output.